Compress Image Online

 What image formats are supported?

 This tool supports JPEG, PNG, and WebP image formats.
-All images are compressed and exported as JPEG for maximum size reduction.
+All images are compressed and exported as highly-optimized JPEG files for maximum size reduction.
 To convert between formats, use our JPG to PNG converter.

 How much can the file size be reduced?